Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 Tricyclic antidepressants may increase the severity of depression caused by taking glucocorticosteroids (not indicated for the treatment of these side effects).

-Increases (with prolonged therapy) the content of folic acid.
+Increases (with long-term therapy) the content of folic acid.

-Hypokalemia caused by glucocorticosteroids can increase the severity and duration of muscle blockade against the background of muscle relaxants.
+Hypokalemia caused by glucocorticosteroids can increase the severity and duration of muscle blockade due to muscle relaxants.

 In high doses, it reduces the effect of somatropin.